 Temporary Major Gossage, who was the NZ Division, DADOS.

-During 1919 there were two known Lieutenants in the NZAOC;
+In 1919 there were two known Lieutenants in the NZAOC;

 23/659Lieutenant William Henchcliffe Simmons, MSM.
-Lieutenant Simmons was a railway clerk who enlisted on 8 August 1914 and served in Samoa before been deployed to the Middle East and then France.
+Lieutenant Simmons was a railway clerk who enlisted on 8 August 1914 and served in Samoa before being deployed to the Middle East and France.
 Transferring to the NZAOC on 21 March 1916.
 Simmons was commissioned and attained the Rank of Temporary Captain on 31 December 1919.
 Posted from the NZ Division to Headquarters Ordnance in London in January 1920, Simmons was appointed Officer Commanding Ordnance on 20 Feb 1920 and finally Demobilised on 13 October 1920.
-Simmons was Awarded the MSM 1 Jan 1917.
-From being on the Samoa Advance party in 1914 to the NZEF rear details in late 1920 Temp Captain Simmons was definitely close to being “first in – Last out”.
+Simmons was Awarded the MSM on 1 Jan 1917.
+From being on the Samoa Advance party in 1914 to the NZEF rear details in late 1920, Temp Captain Simmons was close to being “first in – Last out”.

 15/111 Lieutenant Walter John Geard, A steelworker from Auckland, Lt Geard enlisted in the Auckland Infantry on 10 August 1914.
-Serving in Egypt, and possibly Gallipoli.
+Serving in Egypt and possibly Gallipoli.
 Geard continued to serve with the Egyptian Expeditionary Force after the bulk of the NZEF deployed to France.
 Promoted to Warrant Officer and posted to Brigade headquarters for Ordnance Duties on 10 Jan 1916, Geard was Promoted to Warrant Officer Class 1 (Conductor) on 1 January 1917.
-Promoted to 2nd Lieutenant on 20 June 1917 Geard was transferred to France on 25 May 1918, where he was employed as an assistant to the NZ Division DADOS from August 1918.
+Promoted to 2nd Lieutenant on 20 June 1917, Geard was transferred to France on 25 May 1918, where he was employed as an assistant to the NZ Division DADOS from August 1918.
 Posted to Ordnance Headquarters London in May 1919, Geard was demobilised on 29 October 1919.